 - The sale price of an item (excluding any postage charges and taxes)

 We offer three eBay Store tiers - Basic, Featured and Anchor.
 All eBay Store levels provide access to powerful promotional tools and insights to grow your business.

-Sellers with subscriptions to eBay Stores benefit from lower Final Value Fees than sellers without an eBay Store.
+Sellers with an eBay Store subscription benefit from discounts on their final value fee.
 Learn more about eBay Stores here .